 What else can you do in Amsterdam?

-In addition to the 13 activities that we recommend in this 3 days in Amsterdam itinerary, there are other activities you can do.
-Of course, you can add parts of the list below to this 3 days itinerary of Amsterdam, but keep in mind that you will get a very intensive program.
+In addition to the 13 activities that we recommend in this Amsterdam itinerary 3 days, there are other activities you can do.
+Of course, you can add parts of the list below to this 3 day itinerary of Amsterdam, but keep in mind that you will get a very intensive program.

 Tip: The weather isn’t always nice in the Netherlands there some outdoor activities aren’t suitable when the weather is bad.
 Activities that are in italics are recommended to do during bad weather.